Perspective: Rebecca in Russia

 What advice do you have for future alumni?

 I would advise future alumni to not give up on their language post-program!
 I remember thinking after my program that there was NO way I would ever forget what I learned in Russia, but honestly maintaining my Russian while completing my final year of high school proved very difficult.
 If you're like me and don't have access to classes in your target language, think ahead and schedule regular conversations with your host family, buy books in your target language, ask for movie recommendations, etc. Be your own teacher.

 If there's anything you should take away post-program it’s that you can do anything; don't box yourself in!
 Whether you study business or international relations, know that your language skills can help you in more fields than you realize.
 Apply for jobs and internships that are out of your comfort zone.
-Your experiences on program have taught you to be adaptable.
+Your experiences on the program have taught you to be adaptable.
 Take what you learned through NSLI-Y and run with it.
 I promise you have learned much more than just a language.

 Bonus question: What was the best thing you ate on program?

 Breakfasts in Russia were always special!
-I loved making blinis with my host mom in the morning, but the kompot in particular was not to be missed.
+I loved making blinis with my host mom in the morning, but the kompot, in particular, was not to be missed.
 Kompot is a homemade juice, and sometimes my host grandma would pick berries from the garden by her dacha and make us a pot.
 Eating berries straight from her garden was good fun, but nothing could beat some homemade kompot.

 About the National Security Language Initiative for Youth (NSLI-Y) Program